 Enameled cast iron is equivalent to stainless steel when it comes to relative non-stick.
-It is safe for acidic foods, and due to its thickness it has a high heat retention.
-Additionally, enameled cast iron is also oven safe (except for some knobs, we’ll talk about that in moment).
+It is safe for acidic foods, and due to its thickness, it has a high heat retention.
+Additionally, enameled cast iron is also oven safe (except for some knobs, but there is a solution).

 Enameled cast iron is usable on all stoves, in the oven, and on the grill.

 Have I mentioned it’s gorgeous?
 Umm ’cause it’s friggin’ gorgeous.